llighter/ionic-studycard/README.md

 # ionic-angularfire2
-This is ionic project to apply angularfire2 v4.0
+This is ionic version of studycard system using angularfire2 v4.0.
+You can early access this application by installing using Ionic CLI.

+Any suggestions, including issue or email, are Welcome.
+Feel Free to Express your opinion.

 ## Install